m7a/jmbb/README.md

 bad data can be recovered in case of failure.
 To mitigate the potential negative aspects, JMBB relies on _standard formats_ for all of its features.
 Still, some risks remain.
 To give an overview about the alternatives which are used by more users, this list has been created.
-If you believe some similar application is not on this list, I am eager to hear/read of it.

  * [borgbackup](https://borgbackup.readthedocs.io/en/stable/index.html)
  * [duplicity](http://duplicity.nongnu.org/)